actions/importer-labs/jenkins/2-audit.md

 - scripted: **1**
 ```

-Here are some key terms in the “Pipelines” section in the above example:
+Here are some key terms in the “Pipelines” section:

 - __Successful__ pipelines had 100% of the pipeline constructs and individual items converted automatically to their GitHub Actions equivalent.
 - __Partially successful__ pipelines had all of the pipeline constructs converted, however, there were some individual items (e.g. build tasks or build triggers) that were not converted automatically to their GitHub Actions equivalent.